Solo5/solo5/README.md

 long-term goals of the project.
 What used to be referred to as a _monitor_ is now referred to as a _tender_.
-As part of this change, the _ukvm_ target and _monitor_ have been renamed to _hvt_ ("hardware virtualized _tender_") to reflect that they are no longer specific to the KVM hypervisor.
+As part of this change, the _ukvm_ target and _monitor_ have been renamed to _hvt_ ("hardware virtualized _tender_") to reflect that they are no longer specific to the KVM hypervisor, and to allow for development of further _tenders_ such as _spt_.

 # Getting started